RampoNN: A Reachability-Guided System Falsification for Efficient Cyber-Kinetic Vulnerability Detection: Experiment and Evaluation

 \item \underline{Rampo~+~S-TaLiRo} was able to traverse the entire abstract cyber trajectory tree and identify a few vulnerabilities.
 Nevertheless, it requires a high number of calls to the falsification engine (S-TaLiRo) which in itself is a stochastic engine.
 The higher the number this engine is used, the higher the chance it may miss some vulnerabilities.
 This is reflected in a lower number of identified vulnerabilities.

 \item \underline{\toolname (ours)} consistently outperforms all other tools.
 Its execution time scales more favorably with $H$, as the reachability analysis efficiently prunes vast swaths of the \g{SAFE} abstract trajectory tree.
-It successfully finds the highest number of vulnerabilities and is the only tool to discover the deep-nested vulnerabilities in the automotive engine model at $H=10$. \end{itemize}
+It successfully finds the highest number of vulnerabilities and is the only tool to discover the deep-nested vulnerabilities in the automotive engine model at $H=10$. \b{Although a higher continuous-state dimension can increase the difficulty of each downstream falsification call through more challenging simulation and optimization, this effect alone does not determine the end-to-end runtime.
+In practice, the overall cost is also strongly shaped by how many prefixes remain \y{UNCERTAIN} after reachability-based pruning and must be further examined by the falsification engine.} \end{itemize}

 $\bullet$ \textbf{Conclusion.} \toolname is the only framework that is both scalable and effective.
 Unguided falsification does not scale, and standard ReLU-based reachability is not tight enough to be useful for pruning. \toolname\!'s DeepBern-Net analysis provides the ``best of both worlds'': a sound, tight pruning that makes the subsequent falsification problem tractable.